kraudy/MasterCompiler/README.md

 ### Test

-Full remote test on real hardware on any server with zero proprietary tools, zero licensing and zero cost.
+Build official [TOBi recursive](https://github.com/IBM/tobi-example) example on real hardware on any server with zero proprietary tools, zero licensing and zero cost as showcase.

 Create a `.env` file like this